jerolimov/react-showdown/README.md

 Just the `components` option is managed by this converter.
-It define the component name (tag name) to component React class definition (instance of React.createClass) mapping.
+It define the component name (tag name) to component React class definition (instance of createClass) mapping.
 See example above.

 ### Credits